momochi000/typewar/README.md

 ## CURRENT

-#### REFACTOR: change skills into backbone models
-+ Create a base skill
-  * Base skill is an interface that declares how skills are to be used
-  * Most skills consist of only data
-  * Skills will override their getters in order to accommodate difficulty adjustments
-+ Change existing skills into backbone models that inherit from base
-+ Adjust skill manager to initialize skill models correctly

 #### Design system to adjust game difficulty based on WPM argument
 + Add WPM field on NPC (component) which can be set on init
 + Add difficulty scale/multiplier to skill (component)